m-carini/m-carini.github.io/index.md

 **Project overview:** On the heels of the COVID-19 vaccine approvals for Pfizer and BioNTech, our team utilized our machine learning technics to protect the populations hardest hit by outbreaks, senior living facilities.
 We wanted to understand driving factors of COVID mortality and how best to distribute vaccines to senior citizens.
 We combined nursing home staff stats, nursing home supply stats, county census stats, and county COVID policy data to find trends with COVID mortality rates.
 Our group turned to k-means clustering to group like senior living facilities based on the mortality rates of COVID-19 at the time of analysis.
 Our clustering analysis came out with three distinct groups, deemed high, medium, and low impact.

-We observed that the medium impact group experienced the highest amount of staffing and supply shortages, but did not experience the highest mortality rates.
-Our data showed a higher percentage of the medium impact facilities were in areas implimenting shelter-in-place and mask policies versus the other two clusters.
-The variance in the remaining policies was neglegible between clusters.
-Conversly, the cluster with the highest mortality rates experienced similar shortages as the cluster with the lowest mortality rate.
-The highest mortaility cluster was a more densly populated cluster, had the largest population of 65+, and had the highest population of civilians without health insurance.
+We observed that the medium impact group experienced the highest amount of staffing and supply shortages but did not experience the highest mortality rates.
+Our data showed a higher percentage of the medium impact facilities were in areas implementing shelter-in-place and mask policies versus the other two clusters.
+The variance in the remaining policies was negligible between clusters.
+Conversely, the cluster with the highest mortality rates experienced similar shortages as the cluster with the lowest mortality rate.
+The highest mortality cluster was a more densely populated cluster, had the largest population of 65+, and had the highest population of civilians without health insurance.

 From our analysis, we recommended sending the vaccines first to the high impact cluster because of their high mortality rates and high at-risk population.
 Next would be the medium impact cluster due to their shortage of supplies.
 Lastly would be the low impact cluster because of their low mortality rate.
 Once a plan was developed, communicating that plan would be key to avoiding the same issues we saw with the H1N1 vaccine distribution.